OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Background

 \section{Background}

-In this section, we provide some background on automotive big data.
-First, we summarize challenges commonly associated with big data, covering volume, velocity, and variety of data but also the issue of data privacy~(\ref{p1}).
-Second, we look at ways of taming big data, covering real-world use cases in our domain~(\ref{p2}).
-Third, we highlight scalability, based on transparent distribution and concurrency on clients and the server, as a key to solving automotive big data problems at the fleet level~(\ref{p3}).
-Fourth, we clarify some relevant terms~(\ref{p4}).
+In this section, we provide some background information on automotive big data.
+First, we summarize challenges commonly associated with big data, covering volume, velocity, and variety of data but also the issue of data privacy~(Sect.~\ref{p1}).
+Second, we look at examples of decentralized data processing, covering real-world use cases in our domain~(Sect.~\ref{p2}).
+Third, we highlight how scalability, based on transparent distribution and concurrent execution on client devices and the server, helps us solve automotive big data problems at the fleet level~(Sect.~\ref{p3}).
+Fourth, we clarify relevant terms~(Sect.~\ref{p4}).